maaqoul/vuejs-training/README.md

 	});
 	```

-- **-   Reactive data and the virtual DOM**:  When the underlying data changes.
+- **Reactive data and the virtual DOM**:  When the underlying data changes.
 The virtual DOM is an in-memory representation of the actual DOM, which Vue.js uses to efficiently update the DOM by minimizing changes.
 	```javascript
 	<!DOCTYPE html>
 	<html>